FirstClassTree/TimeL-E/README_DB-SERVICE.md

 ### Create User ```POST /users```

-Creates new user with unique email and username.
+Creates new user with unique email address.
+Names do not have to be unique and may be repeated.
 Password is hashed using bcrypt.

 **User IDs use UUIDv7:**